 ELEMENT RSUs PSUs STOCK OPTIONS Shareholder interest alignment RSUs align executives' and shareholders' interests in share return growth.
 Time vesting also supports the retention of executives to better enable the Corporation to execute its long-term strategy.
 PSUs align executives' and shareholders' interests in dividend growth and their compensation to the Corporation's performance.
 Multi-year vesting also supports the retention of executives to better enable the Corporation to execute its long-term strategy.
 Stock options align executives' and shareholders' interests in share price growth and their compensation to the Corporation's performance.
 Multi-year vesting also supports the retention of executives to better enable the Corporation to execute its long-term strategy.
 Payout range (as a % of the grant award) 0% to 100% 0% to 125% No defined payout range, payouts are dependent on the difference between the grant price and the exercise price.
-Defined limit on annual grant levels Yes Three years Seven years (10-year maximum under the plan text) Vesting type Three-year cliff vesting Vesting date for 2017 grants Decembe er 31, 2019 February 27, 2020 (three years from the date of grant) Vesting criteria Being employed by BCE or Bell on the vesting date Being employed by BCE or Bell on the vesting date.
-To achieve 100% vesting, earnings growth must be sufficient to provide the Board with the ability to increase the dividend by a target compound annual dividend growth rate over the three-year performance period while keeping the dividend payout ratio between 65% and 75% of the free cash flow available to common shareholders.
-Pro-rated payment is made if the target is only partially attained.
-Being employed by BCE or Bell on the vesting date Dividend equivalents Credited as additional units, at the same rate as dividends declared on BCE common shares None Methods of payment (1) Cash, BCE common shares BCE common shares when options are exercised
+Defined limit on annual grant levels Yes Term (1) Three Ten years (10-year maximum under the plan text) Vesting type Three-year cliff vesting Vesting date for 2019 grants Decembe February 25, 2022 (three years from the date of grant) Vesting criteria Being employed by BCE or Bell on the vesting date Being employed by BCE or Bell vesting date.
+To achieve 100% vesting, earn must be sufficient to provide the ability to increase the divicompound annual dividend g the three-year performance keeping the dividend payout 65% and 75% of the free cash common shareholders.
+Pro-r made if the target is only par Being employed by BCE or Bell on the vesting date Dividend equivalents Credited as additional units, at the same rate as dividends declared on BCE common shares None Methods of payment (2) Cash, BCE common shares BCE common shares when options are exercised

-ELEMENT RSUs PSUs STOCK OPTIONS Pricing at time of grant price per common dollar value to units made using the volume weighted average of th I share for the last five consecutive trading days ending immediate rior to the effective date of the grant and rounded up to the neares ely on the trading price per common share of a board lot Clawback O and all EVPs are subject to a clawback clause detailed under d Compensation risk management.
+ELEMENT RSUs PSUs STOCK OPTIONS Pricing at time of grant Conversion from dollar value to units made using the volume weighted average of the trad price per common share for the last five consecutive trading days ending immediately on last trading day prior to the effective date of the grant and rounded up to the nearest unit.
+Clawback The President & CEO and all EVPs are subject to a clawback clause detailed under section 9.3, entitled Compensation risk management .
 Option holders will lose all of their unexercised options if they engage in prohibited behaviours after they leave our Corporation.
 This includes using our confidential information for the benefit of another employer.
 In addition, the option holder must reimburse the after-tax profit realized on exercising any options during the six-month period preceding the date on which the prohibited behaviour began.

-(1) In 2016, executives had the option to receive their RSU or PSU grant in the form of DSUs.
-In 2017, executives had the option to receive their RSU grant in the form of DSUs.
-At any time, the Compensation Committee may require that a participant receive a long-term incentive payment in BCE common shares or in DSUs as an interim measure to help the participant receive a her mandatory share ownership requirement.
+- (1) In 2019, BCF extended the term of the stock option grants to 10 years. - In 2016, executives had the option to receive their RSU or PSU grant in the form of DSUs.
+Since 2017, executives have had the option to receive their RSU grants in the form of DSUs.
+At any time, the Compensation Committee may require that a participant receive a long-term incentive payment in BCE common shares or in DSUs as an interim measure to help the participant reach his/her mandatory share ownership requirement.

 The Compensation Committee may also recommend special grants to recognize specific achievements or, in some cases, to retain or motivate executive officers and key employees.
-There were no special grants awarded to executive officers in 2017.
+In 2019, Mr. Oosterman received a special additional long-term incentive award granted in connection with his appointment to Vice Chair and Group President, Bell & BCE as described in section 11, entitled Compensation of our named executive officers.
+There are no additional grants relating to his appointment.